laganojunior/lalaheadpats/_posts/2019-09-10-poke-at-fighting-games-with-game-theory.markdown

 However, this model has a disconnect with actual play.
 I've been trying to maximize our expected damage swing per mixup, and we're getting numbers of
 ~1 to ~5 damage per mixup.
 This is below the damage of a single jab!
-This is fine if players had near infinite pools of health and the games were infinitely long and we were just playing a damage tug-of-war, so then we can justify this approach over the long term.
+This is fine if players had near infinite pools of health and the games were infinitely long and we were just playing a game of damage tug-of-war.
+Then we can justify this approach over the long term.
 But in Tekken 7, combos do greater than 70 damage
 (or even your full health pool depending on the situation!) and health pools are only 170 health in total.
 It's possible that we only play a few instances of the mixup game, so the variance in payoffs matters quite a bit.
-Also once we get to lower healths, a 10 damage option might be just as good as a 70 damage option in terms of winning the game, even if the 70 damage option would typically carry more risk.
+Also once we get to lower health values, a 10 damage option might be just as good as a 70 damage option in terms of winning the game, but the 70 damage option would typically carry more risk.

 In my next post, I'll be tweaking the modeling to take into account repeated mixup games and how strategies change when health pools start decreasing.
 To do this, I'll also introduce the concept of "frame advantage" and what "taking turns" in fighting games looks like.
-It's an additional layer of depth found in the fundamentals of most fighting games and also an additional layer of looking at turn-based games in game theory and some algorithms in programming.
+It's an additional layer of depth found in the fundamentals of most fighting games and also an additional layer of looking at turn-based games in game theory and algorithms in programming.
 If you had any fun looking at fighting games through this lens of mixed Nash equilibrium, I'm sure that that follow-up will be fun for you as well!

 ## Appendix A: Solving mixed Nash equilibrium by hand